OutSystems/docs-validation/templates/overview.md

 {If you prefer to use descriptive title, consider titles such as **Where <feature name> can be used**, **Use cases**}

-{Use this section to identify real-world examples to help users grasp the practical applications of the feature.}
+{Use this section to identify real-world examples to help users grasp the practical applications of the new capability.}

 **Example**

-Design an employee directory portal by dragging and dropping different widgets from the Service Studio Toolbox into an empty screen in your app.
-For a simple layout, use cards and images to display tiles on screen that contain the employee's picture, name, role, and location.
-This enables you to create and preview a quick demo of a functioning UI screen, which you can further customize to include things like a Search bar, filters, pagination, and much more.
+You can use log streaming in the following scenarios:

+* Fraud Detection and Prevention – Stream transaction logs in real-time to identify suspicious activities, such as multiple rapid withdrawals or logins from different locations.

+* Sentiment Analysis for Customer Support – Stream live chat and support call transcripts to AI-powered analytics tools to analyze customer sentiment and detect frustration.

+* Secure API Monitoring – Stream logs to detect unauthorized API access attempts in open banking platforms and enhance security compliance.

-## How <feature name> works
+## How {capability name} works

 {This section is optional}

-{You can modify the title depending on the feature you document.
-Some examples are **Implementing <feature name>}
+{You can modify the title depending on the O11 or ODC capability.
+Some examples are **Implementing {capability name}**

-{In this section, provide the following:
+In this section, provide the following:
-* A high-level diagram to help readers gain overall understanding of how the feature works.
+* A high-level diagram to help readers gain overall understanding of how the capability works.

-* The different components of the feature and how each component is related to one another.
+* The different components of the capability and how each component is related to one another.

 * A high-level end-to-end workflow.
-Optionally, you can provide a link to the procedure.
+Optionally, you can provide a link to the process.
 }

 ## Requirements for use

-{In this section list the prerequisites for using the feature.}
+{In this section list the prerequisites for using this new capability.}

-{Identify the different requirements for using the feature, such as licensing details, specific environment configuration, prerequisite software, and browser requirements.}
+{Identify the different requirements for using the capability, such as licensing details, specific environment configuration, prerequisite software, and browser requirements.}

 ## Restrictions and known limitations